Code of Conduct

 - Children are only permitted in training spaces if attending a designated class or activity.

-- Children under 8 must be supervised by an adult at all times.
+- Out of class, children under 12 must be supervised by an adult at all times.

-- Children aged 8+ may wait in reception unsupervised but must behave appropriately.
+- Children, who are participants, aged 12+ may wait in reception unsupervised but must behave appropriately.
 Any unacceptable behaviour may result in the parent being contacted or the child being asked to leave, and banned from waiting unaccompanied in the future.

 - Staff may require proof of age if they are in any doubt about a young person waiting in reception alone.